 Create a working model of the human heart

-One of the most famous working models is the human heart’s working model.
+One of the most famous science exhibition working model ideas is the human heart’s.
 The project only requires a physioball, PVC Pipe cap, balloons, and drip pipe.
 The project will barely take an hour to complete and you will be able to impress your teacher with it.

 Also Read: Metals and Non-Metals Class 10 Notes